 Recomputing the results above for the $Q_3 \times Q_2$ Stokes element reveals some similarities, but also noteworthy variations.
 For the velocity, the direct method decreases the error with the expected fourth order.
-The arithmetic average interpolation method again achieves second-order accuracy, which for this element is sub-optimal by two orders.
-The bilinear least-squares interpolation results in secondorder convergence with constant PPC (not shown in Table 2, but shown in the bottom plot in Fig. 1), and third-order convergence with increasing PPC.
-However, as expected it is impossible to recover the fourth-order convergence rate of the direct method with increasing PPC; this is consistent with the theoretical prediction that the velocity error converges at best with a rate of min $\{k + 1, r + 1\}$, for k = 3 and r = 2.
-As for the $Q_2 \times P{-1}$ element, these results are all consistent with the predictions of eqs (22) and (23); the exception is that for arithmetic averaging, one would expect a first-order convergence rate for the pressure when in fact we observe order 1.5.
+The arithmetic average interpolation method again achieves second order accuracy, which for this element is sub-optimal by two orders.
+The bilinear least-squares interpolation results in second order convergence with constant PPC (not shown in Table 2, but shown in Figure 1, bottom), and third order convergence with increasing PPC.
+However, as expected it is impossible to recover the expected fourth order convergence rate of the direct method with increasing PPC.
+As before; this is consistent with the theoretical prediction that the velocity error converges at best with a rate of min{k + 1, r + 1}, for k = 3 and r = 2.
+As for the $Q_2 \times P{-1}$ element, these results are all consistent with the predictions of equations (27) and (28); the exception is that for arithmetic averaging, one would expect a first order convergence order for the pressure when in fact we observe order 1.5.